-(vii) Term loans from SBI Bank as at 31 March 2025: Rs.
-1,975.66 million (31 March 2024: Rs.
+(vii) Term loans from SBI Bank as at 31 March 2025; Rs.
+1,975.66 million (31 March 2024; Rs.
 NIL).
-The loan is secured by:- b) First ranking part passu charge by way of hypothecation of the receivables from Block 2 of Embassy Tech Village, Bengaluru a) First ranking exclusive charge by way of mortgage on the constructed buildings and related parcels identified as Block 7B- Primrose having an aggregate leasable area of 9,11,003 square feet and forming part of the development known as Embassy Tech Village together with portion of land admeasuring 5.38 acres on which the aforesaid buildings are constructed.
+The loan is secured by:-

+- a) First ranking pari passu charge by way of mortgage on the constructed buildings and related parcels identified as Block 2 having an aggregate leasable area of 19,15,325 square feet and forming part of the development known as Embassy Tech Village together with portion of land admeasuring 12.93 acres on which the aforesaid buildings are constructed. - b) First ranking pari passu charge by way of hypothecation of the receivables from Block 2 of Embassy Tech Village, Bengaluru.